Feyerabend/bb/workbook/projects/ch01/README.md

   Implement the conversions ad understand the importance of each base and how they're used in computing (e.g., binary for logic, hexadecimal for compactness in memory addresses).

-- Extension: Binary-Coded Decimal (BCD).
-Examine BCD, where each decimal digit is represented in binary.
+- Extension: Examine Binary-Coded Decimal (BCD), where each decimal digit is represented in binary.
 Explore why it's useful (e.g. decimal displays in calculators) and implement basic addition or subtraction with it to understand encoding limitations.

 #### 2. Creating a custom base or number representation